About NWETA

 Our History

-Northwest Education Training and Assessment (NwETA) was formed by our present staff (Anger, Rohlman, Eckerman, Storzbach) as a limited liability company (LLC) on February 14, 2002, in Oregon.
+Northwest Education Training and Assessment (NwETA) was formed by our original staff (Anger, Rohlman, Eckerman, Storzbach) as a limited liability company (LLC) on February 14, 2002, in Oregon.
+Dr. Emily (Yueng-hsiang) Huang joined the company in 2025.
+Mr. van der Velden began programming support in 2018.
 The company was initially formed to develop and market our foundation software product, named cTRAIN.
 It fills a gap in the training software: Simple, intuitive, usable by non-programmers, focused on training those with little or no education without intervention by a trainer.

 croeteve.jpgcTRAIN